Ordinary Time: September 27th

 St. Vincent de Paul

 St. Vincent de Paul was a great apostle of charity, and brought a great revival of the priesthood in the 17th century.
-He was born near Dax in the Landes (France) in 1581.
+He was born near Dax in 1581 in the Landes (in the old Province of Gascony), France in 1581.
 As a young priest he was captured by Moorish pirates who carried him to Africa.
 He was sold into slavery, but freed in 1607 when he converted his owner.

 - Find out more about the Vincent de Paul Society near you, see if you can participate.